Luxury Chalets in Val d'Isère: A Rental Guide to France's Most Reliable Ski Resort

 How much does a luxury chalet in Val d'Isère cost per week?

-In our current collection, weekly rates for luxury chalets range from approximately €15,000 for a four-bedroom self-catered property to over €200,000 for a fully staffed flagship residence.
-Most mid-range luxury chalets with a pool, catering, and ski-in access fall in the €35,000–100,000 per week range.
+Weekly rates start from approximately €15,000 for a four-bedroom self-catered property and exceed €200,000 for fully staffed flagship residences.
+Most mid-range luxury chalets with a pool, catering, and ski-in access fall in the €35,000–100,000 range.
+Quoted rates typically include housekeeping and linen but not tourist tax, lift passes, or food and beverage for self-catered properties — confirm inclusions when booking.

 What is the difference between catered and self-catered chalets in Val d'Isère?